bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 <figure>
 	<a id="fig:9"></a>
 	<img style="width:25%;" src="figures/Coalescent pop table.png" alt="">
-	<figcaption>Figure 9: The estimated number of dinosaur species alive just before the Cretaceous-Paleogene boundary.</figcaption>
+	<figcaption>Figure 9: The estimated effective population size of the dinosaur clade just before the Cretaceous-Paleogene boundary.</figcaption>
 </figure>

-Our coalescent model therefore suggests that between 380 and 950 dinosaur species became extinct during the end-Cretaceous mass extinction.

-###The Fossilised-Birth-Death model results
+### The Fossilised-Birth-Death model results

 We can now examine the results of our **fossilised-birth-death** model.
 Again, we need to read in the relevant log file and trim off the first 10% as burn-in.